 Does My Health Insurance Cover the Surgery?

 Whether your health insurance covers the costs of your cataract surgery varies on the individual provider, country or regional system.
 Often, basic cataract surgery is considered necessary from a medical point of view and is therefore covered by healthcare plans.
-If you plan to have a presbyopia-correcting IOL on the other hand, you should discuss with your health insurance whether they pay for that “premium package” or not.

 Speak with your doctor and health insurance company to weigh your options.
 Some doctors also offer a payment plan to make cataract surgery more affordable.